 This is where Blue Whale Apps can help.
 Every business needs at least a small amount of backend customization to fully integrate Microsoft Dynamics 365 with their systems.

 Our team can handle all parts of the process, from reviewing what systems you have in place now, to implementing a plan for where you want to go.
-We specialize in end-to-end development for Fortune 1000 businesses and government agencies, including consulting, branding, UX design and hand-crafted code.
+We specialize in end-to-end development for Fortune 1000 businesses and government agencies, including consulting, branding, UI design and hand-crafted code.

 Recent projects have included projects within the healthcare, technology, public utilities, entertainment, retail, consumer products and automotive industries.
 And last year, Blue Whale Apps was named the #1 Mobile App Developers by AppFutura, Clutch, and Good Firms in 2019.

+Blue Whale Apps’s Dynamics consulting service enables organizations to achieve cost-effective Microsoft Dynamics CRM integrations and solutions.
 Contact us today to find out how easy it is to get started with Microsoft Dynamics 365.